xinshuzou/xinshuzou92.github.io/_pages/about.md

 # 💻 Others

-- *2018-current*, Invited as a reviewer or co-reviewer of international journal such as Chemical Engineering Journal, Science Advance, Nature Communication, Nature Review Materials,Colloid and Surfaces A, ACS AMI, Langmuir, Polymer...
+- *2018-current*, Invited as a reviewer or co-reviewer of international journal such as Chemical Engineering Journal,Science Advance, Nature Communication, Nature Review Materials,Colloid and Surfaces A, ACS AMI, Langmuir,Polymer...
+- *2018.06-2018.08* Guangdong OPPO Mobile Communication Co.
+2018 Dreamer Internship (Full-time).
-- *2015-2018*,    As a secretary of the student union; As a monitor of our joint laboratory.
+- *2016.07-2018.06*, As a secretary of the student union; As a monitor of our joint laboratory.
 - *2016.Oct*, As one of the staffs of the 4th International Symposium on Laser Interaction with Matter.
 - *2013.Oct*, As a group leader in the “Fly Your Idea” competition of Airbus company.
 - *2011-2015*, As a member of student union;